Page Table of Contents

 Clean Install Windows 10 on Different Drive from USB

 Clean Install is a process of installing Windows 10 from scratch.
 The downside is that it erases all the data, including apps, settings, and files on the PC.
-The process requires creating a bootable USB to boot the PC with the new Windows.
+To reinstall Windows on a different drive, you must create bootable installation media (a USB drive) with the Windows Media Creation Tool, connect the new drive and disconnect the old one, and then boot from the USB to perform a custom installation onto the new drive.

 A clean install requires some installation media to get Windows onto the new hard drive.
 This part discusses creating a bootable USB drive to boot Windows from the hard drive.
 We will be using the Media Creation Tool to achieve this.
 If you have a Windows 10 ISO file, you can use Rufus to dump it on a USB or choose EaseUS OS2Go to create a Windows 10 bootable USB without downloading any ISO file.